12 birthday at home ideas for kids

 Have the birthday boy/girl pick a song and challenge friends and family to a TikTok dance off!!
 Be prepared for lots and lots of laughs.

 There you have it.
 12 ways to celebrate your child’s birthday without a party.
-It may not be the ideal situation, but mamas, we can make the most of it!

-Happy party planning!
+Happy birthday celebration planning!

 Xo,